-AP European History is considered quite hard, with class alumnae rating it 6.5/10 for overall difficulty (the 7th-most-difficult out of the 28 large AP classes surveyed).
+- AP European History is considered quite hard, with class alumnae rating it 6.5/10 for overall difficulty

-The pass rate is slightly lower than other AP classes, with 59% graduating with a 3 or higher.
+- The pass rate is slightly higher than other AP classes, with 72% graduating with a 3 or higher

-AP Euro is a relatively small class (74,000 entries last year), and 88% would recommend the class.
+- AP Euro is a relatively small class (approximately 83,000 entries a year)

 Whilst AP Euro is rated as quite hard, many alumnae reviewers really enjoyed the course, and found it manageable with consistent study, good study methods, and a good overview of the big picture.